Avionics and Homemade RC Electronics

 During a third flight test in April 2021 using the Orange 915 MHz transmitter and one of the Orange 9ch receivers, which I had converted from 433 MHz to 915 MHz, with the same antennas as above, the wing reached 1530 feet altitude and 757 feet ground range, for a total line of sight distance of 1707 feet.
 The received signal strength indicator (RSSI) was 71% at this point.

-(I sold all my 433 MHz equipment after I decided to use just the 915 MHz equipment.)
+I had both Orange 915 MHz and 433 MHz equipment, but sold the 433 MHz gear after I decided to use just the 915 MHz frequency.

 1. 433 MHz Tx, RFM23B @ 6V [1 watt], Orange Tx with 6V DC-DC converter & capacitor added, homemade dipole antenna